ipfs/ipfs-blog/src/_blog/2023-ipfs-thing-recap-content-routing.md

 ---
-title: Content Routing Track @ IPFS þing 2023
+title: 'Recap: Content Routing (þing 2023)'
 description: 'Recap of the content routing track at IPFS þing 2023 including short summary of topics covered, highlights and things to watch out for at the next event.'
 author: Masih Derkani
 date: 2023-05-08